 - (4) If there are any changes made to the original training plan, an addendum to Form 1081 Return to Work Plan must be completed, signed by all parties, and submitted to the director. - (5) Basic education may be offered, with or without other training components, to raise the worker's education to a level to enable the worker to obtain suitable employment. - (6) On-the-job training prepares the worker for permanent, suitable employment with the training employer and for employment in the labor market at large.
-On-the-job training must be considered first in developing a training plan. - (7) Occupational skills training is offered through a community college, based on a predetermined curriculum, at the training employer's location. - (8) Formal training may be offered through a vocational school licensed by an appropriate licensing body, community college, or other post-secondary educational facility that is part of a state system of higher education. - (9) Rehabilitation facilities training provides evaluation, training, and employment for severely disabled individuals. - (10) Notwithstanding OAR 436-120-0145(2), the director may order the insurer, or the insurer may elect, to provide training outside Oregon if such training would be more timely, appropriate, or cost effective than other alternatives. - (11) Training status continues during the following breaks: - (a) A regularly scheduled break of not more than six weeks between fixed school terms; - (b) A break of not more than two weeks between the end of one kind of training and the start of another for which the starting date is flexible; or - (c) A period of illness or recuperation that does not prevent completion of the training by the planned date. - (12) A worker actively engaged in training must receive temporary disability compensation under ORS 656.268 and ORS 656.340. - (13) Temporary disability compensation is limited to 16 months unless extended to 21 months by the insurer.
+On-the-job training must be considered first in developing a training plan. - (7) Occupational skills training is offered through a community college, based on a predetermined curriculum, at the training employer's location. - (8) Formal training may be offered through a vocational school licensed by an appropriate licensing body, community college, or other post-secondary educational facility that is part of a state system of higher education. - (9) Rehabilitation facilities training provides evaluation, training, and employment for severely disabled individuals. - (10) Notwithstanding OAR 436-120-0145(2), the director may order the insurer, or the insurer may elect, to provide training outside Oregon if such training would be more timely, appropriate, or cost effective than other alternatives. - (11) Training status continues during the following breaks: - (a) A regularly scheduled break of not more than six weeks between fixed school terms; - (b) A break of not more than two weeks between the end of one kind of training and the start of another for which the starting date is flexible; or - (c) A period of illness or recuperation that does not prevent completion of the training by the planned date. - (12) A worker actively engaged in training must receive temporary disability compensation under ORS 656.268 and ORS 656.340. - (13) Temporary disability compensation is limited to 16 months unless extended to 21 months by the insurer or ordered by the director when the injured worker provides good cause.
+Good cause may include but is not limited to the reasons given under section (14) of this rule.
 In no event will temporary disability compensation during training be paid for more than 21 months. - (14) Training costs may be paid for periods longer than 21 months.
 Reasons for extending training may include but are not limited to: - (a) Reasons beyond the worker's control. - (b) An "exceptional disability," defined as a disability equal to or greater than the complete loss, or loss of use, of both legs.
-Exceptional disability also includes brain injury that results in impairment equal or greater than Class III as defined in OAR 436-035. - (c) An "exceptional loss of earning capacity" exists when no suitable training plan of 16 months or less is likely to eliminate the worker's substantial handicap to employment.
+Exceptional disability also includes brain injury that results in impairment equal or greater than Class III as defined in OAR 436-035.